Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 We want to create a reconstruction of the original Breakout game.
 Breakout begins with eight rows of bricks.
 Using a single ball, the player must destroy as many bricks as possible by using the walls and the paddle below.
 If the player misses the ball's rebound, he or she will lose a life.
 In the beginning of the game the player has three lives to clear 10 screens of bricks.
 Each new level the player has to destroy an additional two rows of bricks.
 The ball speed increases when the ball hits a brick which has a slightly darker colour.
 There's a chance that a destroyed brick contains a powerup.
 The powerup will fall down to the bottom of the screen and if the user is able to catch it with its paddle it will become active.
 Possible powerups are: an extra life, an extension of the paddle, a superball (destroying all the bricks on its path), a sticky paddle (will make the ball stick to the paddle) and a multiball powerup (two additional balls will be spawned and set course to destroy extra bricks).

 #### User stories:
-* I want to play Breakout;
+* First time Visitor Goals
-* I want to be able to serve the ball;
+    * As a first time visitor, I want to be able to figure out what the game controls are;
-* I want to be able to destroy the bricks;
+    * As a first time visitor, I want to be able to serve the ball;
-* I want to be able to keep the ball in the game with the paddle;
+    * As a first time visitor, I want to be able to keep the ball inbound using the paddle;
-* I want to be able to see the powerups falling down to the bottom of the screen;
+    * As a first time visitor, I want to see the powerups falling down to the bottom of the screen;
-* I want to be able to catch the powerups and experience them in the gameplay;
+    * As a first time visitor, I want to be able to catch the powerups and experience them in the gameplay;
-* I want to know which level I am playing, how many lives I've got left, my current score, my all time high score and whether the sound is on or off.
+    * As a first time visitor, I want to know which level I am playing, how many lives I've got left, my current score, my all time high score and whether the sound is on or off.
+* Returning Visitor Goals
+    * As a returning visitor, I do not necessarily need to see the game controls;
+    * As a returning visitor, I obviously want the same game experience as a first time visitor;
+    * As a returning visitor, I want to see my all time high score.
+* Frequent User Goals
+    * As a frequent user of this game, I want to same user experience as a returning visitor.

 ## Scope / Features